CAWaterBoardDataCenter/swrcb-openscapes/cohorts/SEFSC-sum2022.md

 # Continued support

-At the conclusion of the training, cohort members were encouraged to share their hopes for how the SEFSC will continue to support and enhance open data science within our community.
+At the conclusion of the training, cohort members are encouraged to share their hopes for how the SEFSC will continue to support and enhance open data science within our community.
 Their responses will be summarized below.